 For example, how the preparation stage (absorbing information) is usually best achieved.
 At this stage, working in a quiet area is usually best.
 Illumination happening most often when you are doing some kind of low-level activity (for example, in the shower or out walking).
 Whilst the Evaluation Stage working better in an environment which allows feedback from your peers.

-What relevance does The Stages of Creativity have in a coaching context?
+What relevance do The Stages of Creativity have in a coaching context?

 Clients facing complex problems need time and the right conditions at the right time, in order to creatively problem-solve.
 For example, if your client is in the preparation stage of creativity, perhaps what they need next is Bill Gates’ immersive ‘Think Time’.
-Or what they might need next, is actually to take their mind off a problem and engage in low-level cognitive tasks, their own ‘think walk’.
+Or what they might need next is actually to take their mind off a problem and engage in low-level cognitive tasks, their own ‘think walk’.
 Or perhaps they have already had their ‘aha’ moment.
-What they need next is to hone their critical thinking and test out their new ideas, by engaging with their audience and gaining feedback from their peers.
+Next, they need to hone their critical thinking and test their new ideas by engaging with their audience and gaining feedback from their peers.

-Could a Stages of Creativity Model be a useful concept for you to work with as a coach?
-It worked for Bill Gates, Charles Darwin, Albert Einstein and Marie Curie, maybe it will work for you…
+Could a Stages of Creativity Model be a helpful concept for you to work with as a coach?
+It worked for Bill Gates, Charles Darwin, Albert Einstein and Marie Curie; maybe it will work for you…